Duniaalkilany/reading-notes/README.md

 Hello all;
 I am Dunia Al Kilany
-I studied electrical engineering at HU , but even while studying my major I had an interest in programming so I looked for this opportunity and here I am !
+I studied electrical engineering , but even while studying my major I had an interest in programming so I looked for improving myself and Become a professional full stack developer !

 ### **This repo is include all the reading notes of :**
 1. 102 code
 2. 201 code
 3. 301 code
 4. 401 code